 Silo art has become enormously popular in recent years.
 There are some great murals around the country, but the Quorn silo art has taken the spectacle to a new level.

-Each night at sunset, the silos come alive with an animated art show about the history of Quorn.
+Each night at sunset, the silos come alive with animated silo art about the history of Quorn.
 Different presentations display on the silos on different nights.
 We learned about Quorn’s vital role as a troop transport hub during World War Two.
 During peak times up to 50 trains per day travelled through the Quorn Train Station.

 After the history animation, photographs and paintings from the region project onto the silos.
 The images include outback scenery, the Pichi Richi Railway, and local townspeople.